Operating System Configuration¶

 - WWW (HTTP)

-To configure the firewall, you need to run the following commands:
+To configure the firewall, you need to run:

-[root@regserver install]# yum install system-config-firewall-tui \ newt-python [root@regserver install]# system-config-firewall-tui
+[root@hostserver install]# yum install system-config-firewall-tui newt-python [root@hostserver install]# system-config-firewall-tui

 Follow the instructions to configure the firewall.
 Enable additional protections based on your local requirements or security policies.